JoelineAlves/traffic-signs/README.md

 - Add a 404 page for users who link to a non-existent page or resource.
 - Add an incorrect combination counter.

+### General

+- Responsive design on all device sizes.

+- Similar color scheme and design across all page to structure, categorize, and present information attractively and effectively to customers.